-Brad Bealmear (b.
-1953) is an American abstractionist, currently engaged in an ongoing series of works on paper titled Studies for a New Atmosphere, driven by climate change and our species’ devastating effects on the planet and its life.
-The series, expected to total 300+ works, is being donated to art museums in all US states and territories and in countries globally.
-He lives and works in Santa Fe, New Mexico USA.
+I am an American abstractionist currently engaged in a series of works on paper titled Studies for a New Atmosphere, driven by climate change and our species’ devastating effects on the planet and its life.
+The series of 300 small paintings is being donated to art museums in all US states and territories and in countries globally.
+I live and work in Santa Fe, New Mexico USA.

 Philosophic and Artistic History

-In 2014, having returned to his native New Mexico and living in Santa Fe, Bealmear began teaching himself to paint.
-He found his discomfort with what he termed “terminating parasitic” human interactions with the planet and its life remedied somewhat by banging away with paint on a canvas.
-As he has said, “I watch our species in shock and awe.”
+In 2014, having returned to my native New Mexico and living in Santa Fe (and having launched a few highly unsuccessful startups mainly in an attempt to fund purchase of land to work on these ideas) I began teaching myself to paint.
+I found my discomfort with what I termed “terminating parasitic” human interactions with the planet and its life remedied somewhat by banging away with paint on a canvas.
+As I say, “I watch our species in shock and awe.”

 Exhibitions and Projects

-In 2015 two of Bealmear’s works, Manifesto I and Manifesto V were included in the exhibition Axle Indoors at Peters Projects.
-In 2018 several of his paintings from the series The Reckoning were shown in the group show Outrage at City of Mud Gallery in Santa Fe.
-Bealmear produced several groups of paintings influenced by his philosophy between 2016 and 2019; Revisions (119 works), Days of Thunder (Días de Trueno) (41 works), Nights of the Avenging Angels (7 works), Astral Vagabond (in progress), New Atmosphere X (in progress) and Studies for a New Atmosphere (in progress).
+In 2015 two of my works, Manifesto I and Manifesto V were included in the exhibition Axle Indoors at Peters Projects.
+In 2018 several of my paintings from the series The Reckoning were shown in the group show Outrage at City of Mud Gallery in Santa Fe.
+I produced several groups of paintings influenced by my philosophy between 2016 and 2019; Revisions (119 works), Days of Thunder (Días de Trueno) (41 works), Nights of the Avenging Angels (7 works), Astral Vagabond (17 works), New Atmosphere X (in progress), New Atmosphere Y (120 works) and Studies for a New Atmosphere (300 works).

-Brad Bealmear’s artworks are found in collections internationally.
-He is self-represented.
-His work may also be viewed and purchased at Saatchi Art.
+My paintings may be found in collections internationally.
+I am self-represented.
+My work may also be viewed and purchased at Saatchi Art.

-1. Bealmear was hired to set up and run the photography studio on the top floor of Tiffany & Co.’s flagship Fifth Avenue building in 1984, and was on staff through 1989.
-His advertising images were published in most of the world’s fashion and leisure magazines and over fifty of the company’s catalogs.
-He photographed for profit from junior high into his late fifties before selling his gear to concentrate on painting.
-He studied photography at Brooks Institute in Santa Barbara CA 1974-76.
+1. I was hired to set up and run the photography studio on the top floor of Tiffany & Co.’s flagship Fifth Avenue building in 1984, and was on staff through 1989.
+My advertising images were published in most of the world’s fashion and leisure magazines and over fifty of the company’s catalogs.
+I photographed for profit from junior high into my late fifties before selling my gear to concentrate on painting.
+I studied photography at Brooks Institute in Santa Barbara CA 1974-76.

 3. Deducible now only by returning virtually to the dawn of our species’ use of tools, imagining ways we would have lived by the question, and bringing the results forward, also virtually, to present.
 Materials and changes brought by our species now exist on the planet and must be entered into the equation as things to be used, worked around or avoided.